Manithan (1987 film): Production

 V. C. Guhanathan developed a story named Amavasayil Pirandha Oruvanin Kadhai which Panchu Arunachalam expanded into a screenplay.
 With Rajinikanth cast in the lead role, AVM titled the film Manithan as they felt Rajinikanth was a fantastic human.
 Distributors objected to the title as there was a popular play with that title staged by the TKS Brothers, but AVM refused to change the title of their film.
 Rupini accepted to star in Manithan after another film she was doing, Sir I Love You, was shelved.
 Two streets were specifically created for the film inside AVM Studios.

 Soundtrack

 The music was composed by Chandrabose, with lyrics written by Vairamuthu.
-The title song was not originally intended to be added in the film as it did not have the right situation for the song to be placed; however Rajinikanth who was impressed with this song wanted to have this song in the film so it was picturised and placed in title credits.
+The title song was not originally intended to be added in the film as it did not have the right situation for the song to be placed; however Rajinikanth who was impressed with this song wanted to have this song in the film so it was picturised and placed in the title credits.